 Constellations near the Big Dipper, image: Stellarium

 The region of the sky between the Big Dipper’s handle and the Y of Virgo is occupied by two fainter constellations.
-Coma Berenices, home to the bright, large Coma Star Cluster, lies in the area between Arcturus and Denebola.
+Coma Berenices, the home of the bright, large Coma Star Cluster, lies in the area between Arcturus and Denebola.
 The main constellation figure of Canes Venatici, the Hunting Dogs, is roughly parallel to the line connecting Alkaid and Mizar in the handle of the Big Dipper.
-Cor Caroli, the brightest star in Canes Venatici, is found below Alkaid and the fainter Sun-like star Chara lies below Mizar.
+Cor Caroli, the brightest star in Canes Venatici, is found below Alkaid, and the fainter Sun-like star Chara lies below Mizar.

 The tail of Draco lies between the Big and Little Dippers.
 The rest of the celestial Dragon winds around the Little Dipper’s bowl in the direction of the Northern Cross in Cygnus.